AmrYami/JWTWithCrud/README.md

 brief what i did
-make api to create update delete list show department used controller controller call class service service call class repositery repositery extend from class abstract department
+make api to create update delete list show department used controller controller call class service(service to have logic business) service call class repositery (repositery to have connection to database using model) repositery extend from class abstract department